Archives Nov. 15, 2004

 Simple, one does not.

-I'm going to write a few tests to make sure that the general approach works, but I'm intending to let users who care about particular extensions ...!-->!-->!-->!-->
+I'm going to write a few tests to make sure that the general approach works, but I'm intending to let users who care about particular extensions write tests and submit ...!-->!-->!-->!-->

 Still working on getting the OpenGL extensions to compile.
 The bulk of the extensions compile fine, but there are new pointer-types being defined that are causing problems.
 I would guess I could just manually copy the appropriate definitions into the swig files, I just want to avoid too much manual maintenance of these files.